juliarcha/putty-ssh-auth-docs/README.md

 The project is divided in three documents, each with a different purpose:

 1. **Explanation** (`explanation.md`): Contains the conceptual understanding of the documentation.
-Explains why the SSH keys technology is important and how it works.
+Explains why the SSH Key Authentication is important and how it works.
 2. **Tutorial** (`tutorial.md`): Guides the user to perform a practical task.
-Presents a detailed step-by-step guide on how to configure the key authentication in PuTTY.
+Presents a detailed step-by-step guide on how to configure key authentication in PuTTY.
 3. **Reference** (`reference.md`): Serves as a quick reference guide.
-Contains technical information about the SSH key authentication process in PuTTY.
+Contains technical information about the SSH Key Authentication process in PuTTY.